redis/redis-doc/topics/faq.md

 Yes you can.
 When Redis saves the DB it actually creates a temp file, then rename(2) that temp file name to the destination file name.
-So even while the server is working it is safe to save the database file just with the _cp_ unix command.
+So even while the server is working it is safe to save the database file just with the _cp_ UNIX command.
 Note that you can use master-slave replication in order to have redundancy of data, but if all you need is backups, cp or scp will do the work pretty well.